Hawaii, United States: Official and widely spoken languages

 Other Languages Shaping the Islands’ Soundscape

 Beyond Pidgin, other languages contribute to the region’s unique soundscape.
-Spanish, Korean, and Vietnamese are among the many languages spoken by residents4.
+Spanish, Korean, and Vietnamese are among the many languages spoken by residents.
 This diversity ensures that the island remains a melting pot of cultures and traditions.

 This remarkable blend of languages makes living and communicating here a truly unique experience.
 Whether you’re a visitor or a local, understanding this diversity offers a deeper connection to the region’s culture and heritage.